The Ukrainian language is having a moment. To Putin’s ears, it’s a shot against Russian speakers.

 At the heart of Russia’s criticisms are a claim that all Russian speakers belong to a “Russian world” of shared language, culture and history, and should be defended by Moscow.
 Putin also wrote in an extensive essay last year that Russians and Ukrainians are “one nation.”

 But in Ukraine, demographics do not appear to be on Russia’s side.
-Many young people in Ukraine — with no memory of the Soviet Union but steeped in Ukraine’s 2014 pro-Western revolution — are switching to primarily speak in Ukrainian.
+Many young people in Ukraine — with no memory of the Soviet Union but steeped in Ukraine’s 2014 pro-Western revolution — are switching to speaking primarily in Ukrainian.

 Some of the most popular clubs and trendier sections of traditionally Russian-speaking Kyiv — where tattooed patrons sip craft beers — are now zones for Ukrainian speakers.
-Attempts to converse Russian can occasionally earn a withering look or sharp criticism not to “use the language of the occupier.”
+Attempts to converse in Russian can occasionally earn a withering look or sharp criticism not to “use the language of the occupier.”

 Shymanovskiy was among the first of a growing movement among Ukraine’s 20-somethings to create Ukrainian-language content on social media and support the Ukrainian language in general.
 His TikTok channel, in contrast to the rising anxiety in the country over a possible invasion, avoids the subject of war.